 Thinking of stopping smoking?
 Where do you begin?
-What are the different quit methods available?
+What are some strategies that would suit your lifestyle?
 What are some useful tips to know?
-We've gathered all the useful info you'll need to plan ahead and stop smoking successfully.
+We've gathered all the info you'll need to plan ahead and stop smoking successfully.

 Focusing on why you want to stop smoking can help motivate and keep you on track.
 Some common reasons are to save some money, improve your health, start a family or to have more time with friends and family.
 What are your reasons to stop smoking?